Top 11 Open-Mic Nights to Check Out in St. Louis

-Tucked onto Shaw Ave in the Hill, Gaslight Lounge is a bar and music studio that focuses on high quality, live recordings.
-Cha Cha Chow, the Latin-American-inspired food truck and restaurant works in junction with the lounge, providing authentic tacos, pupusas and burgers to its guests.
-Every Monday night, acoustic performers arrive at 6:30 p.m. to add their names to the list and play until 10 p.m.
+Tucked onto Shaw Avenue on The Hill, Gaslight Lounge is a bar and music studio that focuses on high quality, live recordings.
+Cha Cha Chow, the Latin American-inspired food truck and restaurant works in junction with the lounge, providing authentic tacos, pupusas and burgers to its guests.
+Every Sunday night, acoustic performers arrive at 6:30 p.m. to add their names to the list and play until 10 p.m.

 3. Hartford Coffee Company

 Located in Tower Grove South, on its namesake street, Hartford Coffee Company air roasts their coffee and bake their pastries on-site, giving off a cozy smell every morning.
 On Friday nights at 7:30 p.m., musicians and poets kick off the weekend by gathering at their neighborhood coffee shop to enjoy each others’ music and art.

 Irish Corner Pub, a local Irish alehouse with a simple bar and classic comfort food sits on the corner of Cherokee Street and Lemp Avenue.
 Complete with a backyard patio, the bar feels like an extension of your own home.
 The pub hosts an open mic on Wednesday nights from 9 p.m.-12 a.m.

 A platform for poets, rappers, comedians, storytellers, and musicians alike, Lyrical Therapy takes place at URB Arts or KDHX every Sunday at 7 p.m.
 Run by The Therapeutics, a local group of spoken word performers, the show is sure to uplift and inspire its audience.
 Often complimented by guitars or a brass section, these events are unlike any other in the city.